-fileid may be specified as an unquoted literal, a quoted character constant, a declared variable of character data type or a Type 1 (field_pLENn), Type 2 (field_p1p2) or Type 3 (field_nATp) field definition.
+fileid may be specified as an unquoted literal, a quoted character constant, a declared variable of character data type or a Type 1 (field pLENn), Type 2 (field p1p2) or Type 3 (field nATp) field definition.

 - 1. If fileid is specified as a declared variable or field definition, then it must be an argument to parameter DSN.
 Also, open of the input file is deferred until the READ operation is executed during selection time processing. - 2.
-In z/OS, where fileid may be interpreted as being either a z/OS data set name or an HFS/ZFS Unix-like file name, then SELCOPY will treat fileid first as a data set name and then, if not found, as a Unix-like file name.

-Similarly in a z/VM CMS environment, where fileid may be interpreted as either a CMS mini disk file specification or a BFS Unix-like file name.

-3. On a z/OS system, if environment option DSNPFX is in effect (the default), then the TSO prefix (TSO/E) or ACF userid (batch) will be prefixed to fileid if the constant, variable or field definition value used is unquoted.
-Furthermore, if neither DSNPFX nor NODSNPFX is specified on the READ operation, open of a data set without a DSN prefix will be attempted if the initial attempt to open a data set with a DSN prefix fails.
+In z/OS, where fileid may be interpreted as being either a z/OS data set name or an HFS/ZFS Unix-like file name, then SELCOPY will treat fileid first as a data set name and then, if not found, as a Unix-like file name. - Similarly in a z/VM CMS environment, where fileid may be interpreted as either a CMS mini disk file specification or a BFS Unix-like file name. - 3.
+On a z/OS system, if environment option DSNPFX is in effect, then the TSO prefix (TSO/E) or ACF userid (batch) will be prefixed to fileid if the constant, variable or field definition value used is unquoted.
+Furthermore, if option DSNPFX is in effect and neither DSNPFX nor NODSNPFX is specified on the READ operation, open of a data set without a DSN prefix will be attempted if the initial attempt to open a data set with a DSN prefix fails.